Royals tour US green tech incubator, meet at-risk youth

 “Well I hope you give yourself a pat on the back as well, you got yourself here,” the prince told Jonathan Williams.
 “These guys have provided you with the support and the outside bit, but you’ve done it yourself.”

 The couple also talked to some participants in Roca’s program for young mothers.
-The parents of three even showed off their parenting skills while interacting with some of the children, at one point helping a little girl look for her mother.
+The royals, who have three children, even showed off their parenting skills while interacting with some of the kids, at one point helping a little girl look for her mother.

-The royal couple then spent about 10 minutes with the crowd, talking, taking selfies, and receiving gifts of books and flowers.

 Before heading to Roca, the couple went to Greentown Labs in Somerville, where they were greeted by CEO Emily Reichert, Mayor Katjana Ballantyne as well as Joe Curtatone, the former mayor of the city just north of Boston who is now the president of the Northeast Clean Energy Council.